Stock Average Calculator India

 Average Buy Price = (P₁×Q₁ + P₂×Q₂ + … + Pₙ×Qₙ) ÷ (Q₁ + Q₂ + … + Qₙ)

-With brokerage charges:
+With brokerage and charges included:

 Total Invested = Σ (Pᵢ × Qᵢ + Brokerage per trade)